 These are just some examples of different areas you can consult on:

 - Business & Entrepreneurship

 - Marketing & sales

 - Fashion & Style

 - Interior design

 Explore the categories on freelancer platforms and offer your advice on the ones relevant to your profession or experience.
+Browse through interior design degrees or any preferred courses so you can have a diploma to show your clients.
 For example, if you have managed a small business, offer your consultations under Business or Marketing categories.

 Budgeting and finances are the nightmares of many entrepreneurs; no wonder countless businesses are looking for ways to outsource these complex tasks.

 Read more: Learn 8 Realities, Improve Your Life